gjcarranza/Police_Brutality/README.md

 ---

-This analysis is an attempt to express a correlation of the police's effectiveness amongst given racial and or ethnical communities in Black, Indigenous, Latinx, and Asian.
-My hypothesis is that this analysis may show more skewed data via reported higher crime rates in poorer, under-represented communities in comparison to white counterparts' community as their seems to be a higher tendency to have a higher median income and more privileges than others.
+This analysis is an attempt to express a correlation of the police's effectiveness amongst given racially and or ethnically Black, Indigenous, Latinx, and Asian communities in Indianapolis, Indiana.
+Upon viewing the available datasets, my hypothesis is that there is a strong correlation between number of calls in poorer communities, and a strong correlation between number of calls and filed complaints.

 ---